swiss/e-collecting-hackathon-team8/README_en.md

 * The collector can prove a signature was received.
 * The signer can prove their support was submitted for a specific purpose.

 Verification is a vector of trust that allows everyone to verify their contributions and check on others.
 This enables us to regain trust in digital systems and make the entire solution more resilient to manipulation.
-Securing information at the protocol level enables us to achieve this without compromising interoperability.
+Securing information at the protocol level enables the solution to achieve this without compromising interoperability.
 The design of DKMS allows observers to be introduced into the process, providing an additional layer of security.
 This is similar to the way observers are used for paper-based processes in real life.

-**Event logs** must exist at the **protocol level** for interoperability and notification, allowing signers to confirm their vote was counted — even remotely or via mail.
+*Advanced Authentication for Identification: Who is Who* **traceability**, while **platform-free design** eliminates central points of failure or attack. **Event logs** must exist at the **protocol level** for interoperability and notification, allowing signers to confirm their vote was counted — even remotely or via mail.

-**Authenticity & integrity protocols** enable **traceability**, while **platform-free design** eliminates central points of failure or attack.

----

 ## **Topic 7 — Preserving Secrecy & Privacy**

-**Data minimization** and **privacy-preserving exchanges** depend on verifiable mechanisms that ensure trust in *who did what* and *what was checked*.

 Verification establishes **trust vectors** — essential for both transparency and accountability.
 Digital technologies introduce powerful **privacy-enhancing cryptography**, but require **cryptographic agility** to choose the right tool for each case.